 Emmaus accepts up to 18 credits of College Level Examination Program (CLEP) credit as administered by The College Board.
 College credit will be given for subject exams only, and only for those subjects that are comparable to Emmaus courses.
 CLEP credit will not exceed the credit given for a comparable course at Emmaus Bible College.
 Acceptable scores vary with each exam.
 The incoming student should request that The College Board send scores directly to the Emmaus Registrar's office.
 The Emmaus school code is 1215.
 Current students planning to take CLEP subject examinations to meet program requirements should seek preapproval from their academic advisor.
-CLEP exams should be completed during the semester prior to the semester in which the corresponding course appears on the planner.
+All intended CLEP examinations should be completed prior to their Junior year.
+An application to graduate will not be approved if it shows pending CLEP, or the alternative, for required courses.